 Base64 Encoding: What Is It?
 How Does It Work?

-Base64 is a binary to a text encoding scheme that represents binary data in an ASCII string format — essential for carrying data stored in binary across channels.
+Base64 is a binary-to-text encoding scheme that represents binary data in an ASCII string format.
+It allows data stored in binary to travel across text channels.

 Written by Akshay Kumar